nitishbala2000/udemy-web-dev-course/README.md

 # udemy-web-dev-course
-List of exercises I did for the Udemyweb development course Test change
+List of exercises I did for the Udemy web development course